Altinn/altinn-studio-docs/content/app/getting-started/navigation/dashboard/_index.en.md

 ## Favorites

 From the dashboard you have easy access to your favorite applications.
-These favorites reflect the "Star"-concept in Gitea, and any repository starred in Gitea will automagicly appear as a favorite in the dashboard.
+These favorites reflect the "Star"-concept in Gitea, and any repository starred in Gitea will automagically appear as a favorite in the dashboard.
-These appilcations will always be displayed at the top of the dashboard and be independent of the chosen context.
+These applications will always be displayed at the top of the dashboard and be independent of the chosen context.

 ![Favorites in dashboard](favs.png "Favorites in dashboard")